For Carers

 Start by keeping a record.

 Trust what you are noticing.
-If something feels off, even if you can’t fully explain it yet, it’s worth writing down.
-Most situations don’t become clear immediately — they become clear gradually.
+If something feels off, even if you cannot fully explain it yet, write it down.
+Most safeguarding situations do not become clear immediately.
+They become clear gradually, through patterns.

 Taking action